chipzx92/DataEngineeringI320/docs/syllabus.md

 The weekly assignments are individual work.
 However, as long as you meet the condition below, I give you explicit permission to work together with other classmates on the assignments or on your projects.
 With the same condition, you are also welcome to seek input from people outside the class, such as friends and family.

 The one condition is that you add a note to your homework (ideally through a comment in the Canvas submission) indicating how the work was done and identifying with whom you worked and how (thus ensuring that we are following the Academic Integrity policy above).
-For example you might say "Daria and I worked on this in the lab together, when we started out we were confused about X but I figured it out and shared that with Daria.
+For example, you might say "Daria and I worked on this in the lab together, when we started out we were confused about X but I figured it out and shared that with Daria.
 Our code is very similar because we worked together".
 Or perhaps "I was confused about how to pad a string with spaces, and after working at it for 30 minutes I chatted about it with my partner who suggested the xyz method.
 I was pleased when I got that working myself."
 When you have worked together your code will have similarities, but you must not turn in identical code; rather you should take code you've worked on together and personalize it through comments that explain what is happening in the code.
 The comments must be your own, individual, work.

 Neither "working together" nor "seeking input" means having others do the work for you; you should always be certain that you are learning and that you understand the code that you have submitted.